NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 Again, this is a fully organized beach, which can get pretty deserted if you visit in October.
 However, if you are traveling in the peak season, the best way to escape the crowds is to reach two other beaches of Istron, sharing the same beautiful characteristics, but fairly less popular.

 The smaller beach towards the West is not only lesser-known but also better protected from the winds.
 This makes the sea surface completely flat and ideal to just float completely undisturbed.

 For an even more secluded option, move to the east of Voulisma.
 Here, there is a tiny cove that you can access only on foot.
 This hidden beach is known as Prassonisi, it has deep blue waters and lies opposite a small paradisiac islet that you can reach by swimming.

 Day 3: The Lasithi Plateau

 No visit to the East can lack a one-day road trip around the Lasithi Plateau, and certainly not this itinerary.
-Today you will explore the traditional villages that dot the mountain scenario of the East, discover unique geological formations, and venture in one of the most fertile areas of the island.
+Today you will explore the traditional villages that dot the mountain scenario of the East, discover unique geological formations, and venture into one of the most fertile areas of the island.

-Also known by the name of The Garden of the Gods, the Lasithi Plateau is a peaceful region surrounded by the majestic Dikti Mountains at about 850 m above the sea level.
+Also known by the name of The Garden of the Gods, the Lasithi Plateau is a peaceful region surrounded by the majestic Dikti Mountains at about 850 m above sea level.
 This puts Lasithi among one of the few residential areas at such a high altitude in the Mediterranean.